 Today, Emma is a goldsmith.
 A talented and happy goldsmith.

 Emma had made it quite clear that she didn't want to go anywhere, the prospect of travelling abroad did not thrill her at all.

 So Gemma followed the suggestions of the programme and started to bring new things and activities into Emma's life, all without any obligation.
 First, she got Emma tickets to a Linkin Park concert where she could bring her best friend Lucy.
 Then, Emma went to see a Mozart opera with her parents - "Cosi fan tutte".
 A couple of weeks later, her mum took her to London again, and they spent a day at the Tate Gallery.

 During their outings and later at home, Gemma would not ask her daughter what she liked and what she didn't, she merely observed quietly and took a note of what Emma told her dad and her brothers about it.
+She didn't want her to feel under observation.
 One day, after a long visit to the Victoria and Albert museum in late October, they walked past a jeweller's on the way to the tube station.

 Emma stopped and looked at the truly unusual exhibits in the window for some time, then turned away and walked on.

 "Do you fancy anything in the window?
 Is there something you'd like for your birthday?"
 Gemma asked.
 "No", said Emma.

 I don't want any jewellery.
 Thanks."
 But a week later, Gemma noticed some sketches of a necklace in the waste paper bin.